The ‘Customized’ Posterior Composite MatrixBy Greggory Kinzer on September 14, 2016 | 3 comments

 Unfortunately, every tooth has slightly different contours so, although the new rings are helpful, they are often far from ideal.
 One thing that can be done to help make posterior composites a little easier and more enjoyable is to use a "customized" posterior matrix.
 The good news is that making the customized matrix is rather quick, and you most likely already have what you need to do it.

-This technique was developed by Dr. Jordi Manuata from the group Style Italiano an exquisitely talented clinician.
+This technique was developed by Dr. Jordi Manauta, a talented clinician from the group Style Italiano.
 More information can be found by following the links at the end of this article.

 The 6-Step Customized Posterior Matrix Technique

 Step 1.
 Prior to preparing the tooth, pre-wedge and place a small amount of Opal Dam or similar product (e.g. Kool-Dam, Ena-Dam) in the buccal and palatal proximal embrasures and cure.
 (Figure 2)

 Step 2.
 Using the original BiTine or G-Ring design, place the ring engaging the first increment of Opal Dam (the ring should not bite through the first increment or touch the tooth).
 Once the ring is in place, completely surround the working end of the ring with more Opal Dam and cure.
 (Figure 3)

 Step 3.
 The customized matrix is now complete and can be removed from the mouth.
 The Opal Dam should be one with the ring.
 (Figure 4)